 Sultana is an award-winning film composer, violinist, writer and scholar based in New Orleans, LA, merging minimalist pedagogy with the electronic.

-She is a member of Les Cenelles, a contemporary string ensemble preserving creole folk tunes and works by composers of color combined with technology.
-With Les Cenelles, she has recorded with The Neighborhood Story Project and collaborated with many arts organizations such as A Studio In The Woods, New Orleans Jazz and Heritage Foundation, and New Orleans Museum of Art.
-In addition to being a member of this research-based group, Sultana is an educator and published scholar of the Black presence in art music through interdisciplinary theory and has spoken at conferences and universities to share her research with a psychoanalysis of music, lineage, and memory.
+She is a member of Les Cenelles, a contemporary string+ ensemble preserving creole folk tunes and works by composers of color combined with technology.
+As a member of Les Cenelles, she has recorded with The Neighborhood Story Project and collaborated with many arts organizations such as A Studio In The Woods, New Orleans Jazz and Heritage Foundation, and New Orleans Museum of Art.
+In addition to being a member of this research-based group, Sultana is an educator and published scholar and has spoken at conferences and universities to share her research with a psychoanalysis of sound, lineage, and memory.

 As a solo artist, Sultana was invited to perform at Art Basel Miami 2018 by Afro-Future Society at The Urban, and has played live with musicians such as Miri Ben-Ari, Edward Sharpe and the Magnetic Zeros, John Mayer and Pink Floyd, and has recorded for artists such as Ambré.
 Released in 2017, her EP Blood Moon is described as "a musical journey of transmutation," and has appeared on local and international stations including NTS Radio in London.

 2013, B.M. in Violin Performance, Syracuse University, Setnor School of Music, Syracuse, NY

 2022, 'Making Black America', directed by Shayla Harris & Stacey Holman (post production), PBS mini-series hosted by Dr. Henry Louis Gates Jr.

 2021, ‘The Neutral Ground’, directed by CJ Hunt (post production), television broadcast premiere on PBS' POV